Helen Hooven Santmyer: Retirement and main writing

 Upon retirement in 1959, Santmyer returned to full-time writing, publishing Ohio Town, reminiscences of Xenia, in 1962 with Ohio State University Press.
-The director of OSU Press encouraged her to publish with them again.
-Santmyer then wrote the bulk of Ladies, submitting it to OSU Press in 1976, which accepted it, but required heavy abridgment.
+Weldon Kefauver, director of OSU Press, encouraged her to publish with them again.
+Santmyer then wrote the bulk of Ladies, submitting it to OSU Press in 1976.The manuscript was written out entirely in longhand in dozens of ledger books and arrived in 11 boxes.
+Kefauver accepted the manuscript but required heavy abridgment.
 Also as of 1976, Santmyer had the first of several stays in Hospitality Home East, a Xenia nursing home, where most of the revision was done.

 In 1982, "...And Ladies of the Club" was published obscurely by OSU Press: it was the publisher's second novel, there was no separate advertising budget, and only a few hundred copies of the book were sold, mostly to Ohio libraries.
 By April 1983, nearly blind and suffering from emphysema, Santmyer moved permanently into the nursing home.
 By chance, the novel ended up being read by some in the Hollywood entertainment industry who saw its potential for a larger audience.
 This led to the book's republication by Putnam in 1984 and its becoming a main selection of the Book-of-the-Month Club.
 Both Santmyer and the novel subsequently received considerable media attention with the novel becoming a best-seller.

 Santmyer died at age 90 on February 21, 1986.
+By her request, she was buried in a private ceremony in Xenia's Woodland Cemetery.
+She was unmarried and had no children.

 The former Hooven family home on 113 West 3rd Street, Xenia, has been marked with an Ohio Historical Marker by the Ohio Historical Connection.